 - Shape the babka dough: As noted in the written recipe below, punch down the dough then roll it out into a 12×16-inch rectangle.
 Gently spread the brown sugar cinnamon filling all over the dough, then top with the apples.
 We’re shaping today’s babka a little differently than the Nutella babka.
 In that recipe, you slice the rolled dough down the center to expose the Nutella inside.
 That proved to be very difficult here, as all the apples spilled out.
 Instead, tightly roll up the dough to form a 16-inch log.
 Fold in half, then twist it to form a figure 8.
 Use the video tutorial above for a visual and detailed directions below as your guide.

 - 2nd rise: Let the shaped babka rise in a greased loaf pan for about 1–1.5 hours.

 - Crumble topping: The crumble topping is totally optional.
 But it uses some of the same ingredients you need for the dough and filling, so why not?
 Mix a little brown sugar, flour, and cinnamon together.
 Add cold butter and using a pastry cutter or a fork, cut it into the brown sugar mixture until crumbles form.

 - Finish it off before baking: Remember that other egg white?
 We’ll use it here.
-Carefully brush the surface of the babka with last remaining egg white.
-Using a toothpick, poke 10-12 holes all over the top of the loaf.
+Carefully brush the surface of the babka with the last remaining egg white.
+Using a toothpick, poke 10–12 holes all over the top of the loaf.
 Why are you doing this?
 It actually allows steam to escape from inside the loaf so the layers don’t separate.
 I learned this trick from Food52.
 Finally, sprinkle the crumble topping on top.

 - Time to bake: The bread takes about 1 hour, give or take.
 If you notice the top browning too quickly, loosely tent the pan with aluminum foil.